7 Steps to Build a Household Budget | Money Management Strategies

 If all this looks like too much work, or you're really looking for something much quicker right now, check these out:

-The steps you are going through can also be viewed as a PDF download in a workbook titled, 7 Steps that Will Help You Build a Budget that Works (you can fill out this PDF and save your work).
-Click here for a print only version of the PDF.
+The steps you are going through can also be viewed as a PDF download in a workbook titled, 7 Steps that Will Help You Build a Budget that Works (you can fill out this PDF and save your work.
+It's a previous version of the workbook and is not pictured above).
+Click here for a print only version of the PDF (pictured above).